-George Coleman married Jessie Carr in 1911; at age 26, she was half his age.
+George Coleman married Jessie Carr, who was 26, in 1911.
 Alfred married Burnettie Brundage in 1912, but she passed away four years later.
 Alfred remarried in 1917 to Pearl Silverman.
 Five years later, Pearl contracted appendicitis and died.

 About thirty men were employed in the Coleman plant in the 1920s.
 Harleigh Holmes utilized an innovative form of marketing the trucks, called Holmes Trucks in 1924.
 He simply demonstrated how well the trucks worked.
 Often he would stop to pull someone out of the mud or snow.
 His employees were instructed to do the same, and the reputation of the trucks became known throughout the area.
 One anecdote reported by the Littleton Independent (March 14, 1924) told of a Pierce Arrow truck fully loaded with groceries that had become mired in the mud.
 A Holmes truck returning from Denver loaded with 3 tons of material stopped to help.
 Without unloading, the driver of the Holmes hooked the two trucks together and the Holmes pulled out the Pierce Arrow "with little effort.